MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 > [!IMPORTANT]
 > "Deprecated" means we intend to remove the feature or capability from a future release.
 The feature or capability will continue to work and is fully supported until it is officially removed.
 This deprecation notification can span a few months or years.
 After removal, the feature or capability will no longer work.
 This notice is to allow you sufficient time to plan and update your code before the feature or capability is removed.

-## CDS 2.0 connector for Power Automate flows will be deprecated and replaced with another connector
+## Microsoft Dataverse (legacy) connector (CDS 2.0 connector for Power Automate flows) will be deprecated and replaced with another connector

-Effective October 31, 2022, the CDS 2.0 connector, also referred to as the Microsoft Dataverse (legacy) connector, will be deprecated.
+Effective October 31, 2022, the Microsoft Dataverse (legacy) connector, also referred to as the CDS 2.0 connector, will be deprecated.
 This connector currently can be used to connect to Dataverse for use in multiple clients and components.

 Users will need to review their existing Power Automate flows to determine which ones need to be updated.
 By March 2023, no new flows can be created using the CDS 2.0 connector but existing flows will continue to work.